-The cost to top-up your Amex points for Membership Rewards-linked cards is AU$25 for 1,000 points or 2.5c per point.
-However, since most airlines are now a 2:1 ratio transfer from Amex, you are effectively buying one airline point for 5c, which is insanely high.
+In Australia, the cost to top-up your Amex points for Membership Rewards-linked cards is AU$25 for 1,000 points.
+That’s 2.5c per point.
+However, since most airlines now have a 2:1 (or even a 3:1) ratio transfer from Amex, you are effectively buying one airline point for 5.0-7.5 cents each, which is high.

-At those rates, it might be cheaper to top-up points from the airline directly where offered.
-There are only very limited scenarios where buying Amex points make sense, and that’s when you’re desperate for a quick points top-up for a redemption.
+We’re glad Amex offers this facility, but it’s still usually cheaper to top-up points from the airline directly, where offered.
+There are limited scenarios where buying Amex MR points makes sense, and that’s when you’re desperate for a quick points top-up for a redemption.

 ---|---|---|